fastly/chrome-extension-estimate-compression-level/README.md

 ## How does it work?

-The chrome extension notes the `Content-Length` of the page as it is loaded, then fetches the page again, tries to compress it with a variety of levels and then displays the result.
+The extension notes the `Content-Length` of the page as it is loaded, then fetches the page again, tries to compress it with a variety of levels and then displays the result.